Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Introduction

 \section{Introduction}

 Quantum vortices in type II superconductors have been a central focus of research.
-The quantum vortices are the singularities in the phase of the order parameter and behave stably as topological defects or emergent particles against the background of the superconducting condensate.
-They play a vital role in the Berezinskii-Kosterlitz-Thouless (BKT) transition \cite{berezinskii1971destruction,Berezinsky1972rfj,kosteritzthouless1973,halperin1979}, which is known as the mechanism in two-dimensional systems.
+Quantum vortices are the singularities in the phase of the order parameter and behave stably as topological defects or emergent particles against the background of the superconducting condensate.
+They play a vital role in the Berezinskii-Kosterlitz-Thouless (BKT) transition \cite{berezinskii1971destruction,Berezinsky1972rfj,kosteritzthouless1973,halperin1979}, a characteristic transition mechanism in two-dimensional systems.

 Type II superconductors in magnetic fields exhibit several phases, such as the vortex lattice, vortex glass, and vortex liquid \cite{blatter,nattermann}, collectively referred to as vortex matter.
-Exploring an efficient method for controlling vortex motion in superconductors is significant from an application perspective.
-Research in this direction will also help to elucidate the dynamics of superconductors in magnetic fields and provide insights into the dynamics of topological defects in various ordered states in condensed matter.
-Examples of the latter include domain walls and skyrmions in magnets \cite{bogdanov1989, NagaosaTokura2013} and dislocations and disclinations in liquid crystals\cite{chaikin1995}.